phillbush/incipit/README.txt

 this document has an incipit paragraph, which has an incipit period (the full title), which has an incipit colon (the main title).
 The remaining periods are interpreted depending on the output format.
-In troff, the second period is the author, the third period is the institution, and the following periods are the abstract of the document.
+In troff, the following periods are the authors and their institution.

 .The incipit of a paragraph.
 If the first period of a paragraph begins with a period punctuation, this paragraph contains a incipit period.
 This incipit period, called the title of the paragraph, is formated in bold font.
-In the source plain text of this document, the incipit of a paragraph is written alone in aline above the rest of the paragraph; but this is not necessary, the incipit period can be written in the same line of the rest of the paragraph.
+In the source plain text of this document, the incipit of a paragraph is written alone in a line above the rest of the paragraph.

 .The incipit of a period.
 In an enumeration, the first colon of the first period of a enumerated